An estate plan can be created that will minimize the amount of taxes owed to the government both during your life and

 The New Jersey inheritance tax remains unchanged.
 The inheritance tax applied is based on who receives property after death.
 The tax ranges from 0% for spouses, domestic partners, and lineal ancestors and descendants to a maximum of 16% for siblings, daughter-in-law, son-in-law, or any other heir/beneficiary.
 Gifts of $499 or less are exempt from the inheritance tax.

-New York imposes an estate tax based on the overall value of the estate and began increasing the exemption for estate for the fiscal year beginning on April 1, 2014.
-Due to New York’s fiscal year running from April 1 until March 30 the following year, the exclusion amount applies for decedents dying between that time period rather than on a calendar year basis.
+New York imposes an estate tax based on the overall value of the estate and began increasing the exemption for an estate for the fiscal year beginning on April 1, 2014.
+Due to New York’s fiscal year running from April 1 until March 30 the following year, the exclusion amount applies for decedents dying between that period rather than on a calendar year basis.
 Until March 30, 2017, the exclusion amount from New York’s estate tax was $4,187,500.
-On April 1, 2018, the exemption moved to $5,250,000 and on January 1, 2019, the basic exclusion amount moved to be on par with the Federal exclusion prior to application of the Tax Cuts and Jobs Act.
-As of January 1, 2019, New York’s estate tax exclusion is $5,740,000.
+On April 1, 2018, the exemption moved to $5,250,000 and on January 1, 2019, the basic exclusion amount moved to be on par with the Federal exclusion before the application of the Tax Cuts and Jobs Act.
+As of January 1, 2022, the New York exclusion is $6,110,000.
 Importantly, New York phases out the exclusion if an estate exceeds the exclusion.
 If the estate is more than 105% of the exclusion, the entire estate is subject to New York estate tax without any exclusion applying.

 Pennsylvania imposes an inheritance tax that applies to estates at rates that depend on who is receiving property from the estate.
 The rates are 0% for property left to a surviving spouse (or charitable entities), 4.5% for property left to lineal descendants (children, grandchildren), 12% for property left to siblings, and 15% for property left to any other heir/beneficiary.